Foss Dyke: Restoration

 Unlike many waterways, the Foss Dyke never closed, and continued to carry grain traffic until 1972.
 However, the demise of general commercial traffic had left Brayford Pool in the centre of Lincoln as a derelict body of water, full of debris such as rubbish and sunken boats.
 The local Chamber of Commerce sought to address the issue in 1965, and formed Brayford Improvement Committee.
 Advice was sought from the Inland Waterways Association, and eventually the Brayford Mere Trust was constituted.
 They removed the wrecks from the pool, and have rebuilt the site, so that it offers facilities for visiting pleasure craft, now the major users of the waterway.
-A former lift bridge, which crossed the western entrance to the pool, was replaced in August 1996 by a new concrete flyover, as part of the redevelopment of the south bank, which included the opening of the University in the same year.
+A former lift bridge, which crossed the western entrance to the pool, was replaced in August 1996 by a new concrete flyover, as part of the redevelopment of the south bank, which included the opening of the University of Lincoln in the same year.
 2 mi to the west of Lincoln, a new 15 acre marina has been constructed at Burton Waters, as part of a 140 acre housing development.

 Construction of a footpath and cycleway beside the canal from Lincoln to Saxilby has been carried out by the Lincolnshire Waterways Partnership, a joint initiative by Lincolnshire County Council, the Environment Agency and British Waterways.
 For much of its route it runs along the top of the northern floodbank, but drops down to a new crossing of the A57 road and a new bridge across the River Till near Saxilby.
 The route was officially opened on 26 July 2011.
-Extending the path to Torksey is a longer term aim.
+Extending the path to Torksey is a longer-term aim.